IMMM-SFA/exp_group_b/README.md

 demonstration.
 The basic idea is that we should work off of the wiring diagram below and actually go through the process of connecting the models together.
 At this stage all the component models are producing at least sample output datasets.
-Those sample outputs are sufficient for this demonstration as the purpose is to understand which couplings and data passes are complete and which still need more development.
+Those sample outputs are sufficient for this demonstration as the purpose is to understand which couplings and data passes are complete or at least have been tested and which still need more development.

 <p align="center">
   <img src="experiment_diagram/experiment-B-N6_interconnect.png" />